 Dallas Baptist University sits atop 368 acres on the hills of Southwest Dallas overlooking Mountain Creek Lake.

 Dallas Baptist University is affiliated with the Baptist General Convention of Texas.

-Dallas Baptist University offers 69 undergraduate majors as well as 24 master's programs, including 49 Dual Master’s Degree Programs, two Doctoral Degree Programs, and 32 Accelerated Bachelor’s and Master's Degree Programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, and Graduate School of Ministry.
+Dallas Baptist University offers seven Associate degrees and 85 undergraduate majors as well as 32 master's programs, including 73 Dual Master’s Degree Programs, two Doctoral Degree Programs, and 69 Accelerated Bachelor’s and Master's Degree Programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, Graduate School of Ministry, and Provost.
 The Gary Cook School of Leadership offers doctoral degrees in Leadership Studies and Educational Leadership.